Lyvenax History, Family Crest & Coats of Arms

 Some of the first records of the name include: "John of Levenax, the duke of Albany's man, had a safe conduct into England, 1400, and John de Lenox witnessed sale of a tenement in Glasgow, 1428.
 William Levinax, younger, of Caly, was accused of forethought felony and oppression in Kirkcudbright, 1508, and Donald Levenax, a follower of the earl of Casillis, was respited for murder in 1526 "

-Important Dates for the Lyvenax family
+Early History of the Lyvenax family

 This web page shows only a small excerpt of our Lyvenax research.
 Another 108 words (8 lines of text) covering the years 1400, 1500 and are included under the topic Early Lyvenax History in all our PDF Extended History products and printed products wherever possible.